Convert CAL to PCD

 The PCD (Photo CD) file extension, developed by Kodak, is used for storing digital images on a Photo CD.
 This format was introduced in the early 1990s to digitize and archive physical photographs.
 PCD files contain high-resolution images scanned from film, typically at resolutions of 3072 x 2048 pixels or higher.
 These files are utilized for preserving, viewing, and editing images using compatible software.
 The PCD format supports 24-bit color and includes multiple resolutions within a single file, facilitating versatile image processing and archival purposes.

-Check the file preview quickly and use CAL to PCD tools if you need to change the conversion settings.
+Check the preview and configure CAL to PCD tools before proceeding.